-The Court was able to locate only a few cases involving a search warrant served on an electronic communications service provider for the contents of an email account.
-52 In all three cases, the defendants argued that the warrants authorizing the searches of the email accounts lacked sufficient particularity in describing the items to be seized, and in all three cases the courts denied the respective motion to suppress on those grounds.
-All the courts further agreed that the Fourth Amendment does not require executing authorities to delegate a pre-screening function to the electronic communications service provider or to ascertain which emails are relevant before copies are obtained from the electronic communications service provider for subsequent searching.
-54 This Court does not disagree with those cases with respect to the their statement that the Fourth Amendment does not require the government to delegate a prescreening function to the electronic communications service provider to ascertain which electronic communications are relevant before obtaining them.
+three cases, the defendants argued that the warrants authorizing the searches of the email accounts lacked sufficient particularity in describing the items to be seized, and in all three cases the courts denied the respective motion to suppress on those grounds.
+All the courts further agreed that the Fourth Amendment does not require executing authorities to delegate a prescreening function to the electronic communications service provider or to ascertain which emails are relevant before copies are obtained from the electronic communications service provider for subsequent searching.
+This Court does not disagree with those cases with respect to the their statement that the Fourth Amendment does not require the government to delegate a pre-screening function to the electronic communications service provider to ascertain which electronic communications are relevant before obtaining them.
 The Court, however, does disagree with those cases to the extent that they find the warrants were not overly broad in their authorization for the electronic communications service provider to disclose the content of all emails and other account-related information without limitation.

 As to the current pending applications, the Court finds that the warrants proposed by the government violate the Fourth Amendment.
-First, the initial section of the warrants authorizing
+First, the initial section of the warrants authorizing the electronic communications service provider to disclose all email communications (including all content of the communications), and all records and other information regarding the account

-&lt;sup>52 See United States v.
-Taylor, 764 F. Supp.
-2d 230, 236-37 (D. Me.
-2011); United States v.
 Bickle, No. 2:10-cr-00565-RLH-PAL, 2011 WL 3798225, at \13 (D. Nev.
 July 21, 2011); United States v.
 Bowen, 689 F.Supp.2d 675, 682 (S.D.N.Y.
 2010).

-&lt;sup>53 In Bickle, 2011 WL 3798225, at \13, however, the court granted the motion to suppress as to information or emails sent, received, drafted or stored in in email account before March 1, 2009.
+&lt;sup>59 In Bickle, 2011 WL 3798225, at \13, however, the court granted the motion to suppress as to information or emails sent, received, drafted or stored in in email account before March 1, 2009.

-&lt;sup>54 Taylor, 764 F. Supp.
+&lt;sup>60 Taylor, 764 F. Supp.
 2d at 237; Bickle, 2011 WL 3798225, at \20; Bowen, 689 F.Supp.
 2d at 682.

-the electronic communications service provider to disclose all email or fax communications (including all content of the communications), all records and other information regarding the account is too broad and too general.
-The warrants fail to set any limits on the email or fax communications and information that the electronic communications service provider is to disclose to the government, but instead requires the electronic communications service provider to disclose all email or fax communications in their entirety and all information about the account without restriction.
+is too broad and too general.
+The warrants fail to set any limits on the email communications and information that the electronic communications service provider is to disclose to the government, but instead requires each Provider to disclose all email communications in their entirety and all information about the account without restriction.
 Most troubling is that these sections of the warrants fail to limit the universe of electronic communications and information to be turned over to the government to the specific crimes being investigated.
-Second, even if the Court were to allow a warrant with a broad authorization for the content of all email and fax communications without a nexus to the specific crimes being investigated, the warrants would still not pass Constitutional muster.
+Second, even if the Court were to allow a warrant with a broad authorization for the content of all email communications without a nexus to the specific crimes being investigated, the warrants would still not pass Constitutional muster.
 They fail to set out any limits on the government's review of the potentially large amount of electronic communications and information obtained from the electronic communications service providers.
-The warrants also not identify any sorting or filtering procedures for electronic communications and information that are not relevant and do not fall within the scope of the government's probable cause statement, or that contain attorney-client privileged information.
-In Bickle, 55 the search warrant seeking the content of all emails sent to or from the defendant's Hotmail email account was supported by an affidavit that set out the government's filtering procedure for emails containing privileged communications.
+The warrants also do not identify any sorting or filtering procedures for electronic communications and information that are not relevant and do not fall within the scope of the government's probable cause statement, or that contain attorneyclient privileged information.
+In Bickle, the search warrant seeking the content of all emails sent to or from the defendant's Hotmail email account was supported by an affidavit that set out the government's filtering procedure for emails containing privileged communications.